Pentagon identifies six airmen killed in plane crash in Iraq

 “He was a devoted husband, a loving father, and the kind of person who would quietly step in to help anyone who needed it.
 He embodied what it means to be a servant leader,” the fundraiser says.

-Klinner served as a major in the Air Force for eight years and was recently deployed on March 12 to support Operation Epic Fury, according to the GoFundMe page.
+Klinner served as a major in the Air Force for eight years and was recently deployed to support Operation Epic Fury, according to the GoFundMe page.

 “If his death means anything – if any of their deaths mean anything – then please, do not look away,” his aunt Jean Marie Dillon shared in a Facebook post.
 “His name was Major Alex Klinner, and he mattered.”

-Note: Correction: A previous version of this article misstated when Maj.
-John “Alex” Klinner was deployed.